scottpathes/scottpathes/README.md

 ### Hi there 👋

+Thanks for stopping by.
+I'm Scott.
+Just a littlebit about me....
+I was a bit of an indie dev back in the days (well before the days of Github!). mostly freelancing on the symbian os scene.

+If you had a Nokia handheld in the early 2000s chances are that you were using something thaat I'd worked on, be it a game from Gameloft (remember them and their reign of terror?) or an app (email, calenders etc) and maybe even the occasional bluetooth worm shshshs...

+After over almost two decades away from programming ; and two other careers in carpentry and stage design that took me around the world .. thought I'd give the old coding another crack.
+Luckily now I can do it as a retired hobbydev.
+Still a lot to catchup on =)

+Pleasure to be here.
+Get in touch if you have an interesting project or two in mind.

 <!--
 **scottpathes/scottpathes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.